Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter6.md

 }
 ```

 Nowadays React hooks make classes almost unnecessary, yet there are a lot of "legacy" React components out there using ES2015 classes.
-One of the question most beginners ask is why we re-bind class methods in React with "bind"?
+One of the question most beginners ask is why we re-bind event handler methods in React with "bind"?
 Those three methods, `call`, `apply`, `bind` belong to `Function.prototype` and are used for the so called **explicit binding** (rule number 3).
 It's in the name: explicit binding means taking a function and forcing its home, also called context object, to be one provided by you.
 But why would I explicitly bind or re-bind a function?
 Consider some legacy JavaScript code wrote by a fictional, less JavaScript-savvy colleague some years ago:

 ```js
 var legacyWidget = {